soranoo/Discord-Website-Tracker/docs/gettingstarted.md

 6. `>track list {category-0(optional)} {category-1(optional)}...` List out the tracking list.
 7. `>track report {category-0(optional)} {category-1(optional)}...` Create a tracking report.
 8. `>help` Say for help.

-<a name="ez-tool"></a>
-## 6. EZ Tool

-Double click 'start-env.py' and the command prompt with the activated virtual environment will pop up.